news

 [2022-11-04 21:55:37 +0000] [6339] [INFO] Booting worker with pid: 6339

-The command must be executed from the virtual space my_env and the output must not contain errors related to libraries.
+The command must be executed from the test_env virtual space and there must be no library related errors in the output.

 Stage 4 - Access to pgAdmin 4

-On the local machine, launch a web browser and in the address bar specify the address of the host where pgAdmin is deployed http://server_ip/pgadmin4.
-When authorizing, we will specify the e-mail, password and perform authorization by clicking on the Login button (See Screen 1)
+On the machine on our network, start a web browser and in the address bar specify the address of the host where pgAdmin is deployed http://server_ip/pgadmin4.

 Access to pgAdmin